MLR-Bench: Evaluating AI Agents on Open-Ended Machine Learning Research: Experimental Details

-This section describes the ten selected tasks in experimentation, paper writing and end-to-end evaluation.
+\paragraph{Description of 10 Selected Tasks} This section describes the ten selected tasks in experimentation, paper writing and end-to-end evaluation.
 Ten tasks are selected from the most recent ICLR 2025 workshops and most of them are related to Trustworthy AI.